48 hour 10" Year516"

 Eye protection is necessary while on the mountain due to direct sun and reflective glare, flat light, wind and snow that your eyes should not be subject to.
 Goggles are better than sunglasses for snow sports as they protect from the wind and will help keep you warmer.
 They make goggles that go over eyeglasses and fit a variety of face shapes and sizes.
 Stop into the Grizzly Center retail shop and ask for help finding the perfect pair for you.

-Helmets are highly recommended.
-The Grizzly Center rental shop rents helmets for just $10 a day.
+Helmets are required.
+The Grizzly Center rental shop rents helmets for just $15 a day.

 Waterproof and warm gloves are necessary for a fun day on the slopes.
 Select gloves or mittens that are made for freezing temps and are water resistant.
 Gloves offer more dexterity while mittens are generally warmer.